Super Happy Fun America: Other activities

-SHFA named themselves as one of the hosts of the "Liberty Rally", an anti-lockdown protest held at the Massachusetts State House on May 4, 2020.
+SHFA were one of the hosts of the "Liberty Rally", an anti-lockdown protest held at the Massachusetts State House on May 4, 2020.
 The several hundred protesters who participated gathered to call for an end to the stay-at-home advisory and business closures that had been implemented to try to slow the spread of COVID-19 in Massachusetts.
 Protesters largely ignored physical distancing guidelines to stand six feet apart and to cover their noses and mouths.
 SHFA organized another rally at the State House in June, which was intended to show support to law enforcement and opposition to Black Lives Matter.

 On November 7, 2021, SHFA organized a rally at the Boston Common to show their opposition to "vaccine passports, unconstitutional mandates, and massive layoffs".
 They were met with a larger counterprotest, and the events were met with heavy presence of police in riot gear.
 A person driving a van rented by SHFA drove through police barricades during the event.
 No one was hit, and police subsequently apprehended the driver.
 Due to safety concerns, police ended the event early.